openlists/ElectrophysiologySoftware/README.md

 [Github](https://github.com/methlabUZH/automagic) -
 [Paper](https://doi.org/10.1101/460469)

-## PlugIns
+## Plugins

-The following are some plug-ins, designed primary for use with one of the aforementioned general purpose tools.
+The following are some plugins, designed primary for use with one of the aforementioned general purpose tools.

 ### AutoReject